Last updated: 2026-04-15

 Should You Buy the 2021 Toyota RAV4?

-A pre-purchase inspection is recommended for used examples, with particular attention to air bags (137).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to air bags (137).
+An extended warranty is worth pricing out.

 Compared to the 2022 Toyota RAV4, which scored 7 points higher.
 See also the 2020 Toyota RAV4 for an earlier comparison.